baseoursteps/qa/README.rst

        funky(std::move(s)); // s is rval& => T = SomeStruct&& / t = SomeStruct&& &&
      }

 * What's the meaning of const keyword at the end of a function?
-(Luxoft - Harman)
+(Luxoft,Harman)

     A const function, denoted with the keyword ``const`` after a function declaration, makes it a compiler error for this class function to